 Ash: Yeah - creating physical spaces to fill with thoughts and words.
 Something else I've been thinking about is that because we've both had mental health issues, depression and transitioning, we've had to find a strength in ourselves to overcome.
-We might never feel we're at a stage where that part of our lives is a closed chapter.
-I dan't think there is a moving on, but an evalution
+We might never feel we're at a stage where that part of our lives is a closed chapter, I dan't think there is a moving on, but an evalution that shapes us as we grow.
+Do you feel there's a moving on from your depression?
+Or is it just different?

 AA: I would say different.
-A few years ago, I didn't feel like I'd gatten over it, but I felt like a weight had been lifted off my shoulders.
+A few years ago, I didn't feel like I'd gotten over it, but I felt like a weight had been lifted off my shoulders.
 There was more light.
 But I still get depressed; when I feel myself slipping I know what to do to get out of that mindset.
 But it's always at the back of my mind.
-"Am I going to make things difficult for myself?"
+'Am I going to make things difficult for myself?'